Ankit Sharma (cricketer)

-Ankit Nagendra Sharma (born 20 April 1991) is an Indian cricketer who plays for Puducherry in domestic cricket.
-He is a left-handed batsman and a slow left-arm orthodox bowler.
+Ankit Nagendra Sharma (born 20 April 1991) is an Indian cricketer who plays for Kerala in domestic cricket.
+The player who previously played for Puducherry, is a left-handed batsman and a slow left-arm orthodox bowler.

+For the 2025-26 Ranji Trophy season, Ankit has obtained an NoC from Puducherry to play for Kerala.
+He is part of the team's playing eleven for their season opener against Maharashtra.

 In the 2015–16 season of Ranji Trophy, Ankit was the second-highest wicket-taker for Madhya Pradesh, picking up 33 wickets in 9 matches.
 Ankit also took his career-best bowling figures of 7 for 91 against Andhra Pradesh in that season, helping his team to quarter-final stage.

 He scored his first century (104 runs) playing for Madhya Pradesh at Indore against Baroda during Ranji Trophy 2017-18 session.

 In January 2018, he was bought by the Rajasthan Royals in the 2018 IPL auction.